-There is so much information concerning the comfrey which is like the plants in the blog of last week, also in the Boraginaceae Family.
-Therefore this week my blog will concern itself purely with comfrey.
+There is so much information concerning the comfrey which is also, like the plants in the blog of last week, in the Boraginaceae Family.
+This week therefore, my post will concern itself purely with comfrey.

-There was a whole article on comfrey in the latest edition of their membership magazine and I would like to share some of it with you:
+The ‘Garden Organic’ movement, has had its 60 years anniversary and comfrey is very much part of their history.
+There was an article on comfrey in the latest edition of their membership magazine and I would like to share some of it with you:

 With the most commonly sold variety, which carries forth the legacy in its name, Bocking 14, we are privileged nowadays to have a strain which boast a much higher nutrient content than the common comfrey growing wild in the UK and which has many more benefits besides.